Abandoned & Little-Known Airfields:

 (due to wartime security concerns, like many other small civilian airports along the coasts during the war),

-as it was not listed in the Airport Directory Company's 1941 Airport Directory (according to Chris Kennedy)
+as it was not listed in the Airport Directory Company's 1941 Airport Directory (according to Chris Kennedy),

-However, unlike many other fields for which their wartime closures were temporary,
+Unlike many other fields for which their wartime closures were temporary,

 Clear Lake Oaks Airport apparently never reopened after the war,